-Lisa Jo Rudy, the mother of a young adult with autism, has been writing and presenting articles, books, blogs, training materials, and white papers about autism-related topics since 2005.
-Her work has been featured in publications such as The Autism Aspergers Digest, The New York Times, Autism After 16, Autism Science Foundation, Jessica Kingsley Press, Golden Hat Foundation, Homeschooling News, and Museum News.
+She is the mother of a young adult with autism and has been writing and presenting articles, books, blogs, training materials, and white papers about autism-related topics since 2005.
+Her work has been featured in publications such as Autism Asperger's Sensory Digest, The New York Times, Autism After 16 Autism Science Foundation, Autism Parenting Magazine, Jessica Kingsley Press, Golden Hat Foundation, Homeschooling News, and Museum News.